 The resurrection of Jesus Christ is the most important event in the history of the world.
 It is the culmination of Holy Week, and what gives hope to millions of Christ-followers around the world.

 What is the meaning of the resurrection of Jesus Christ?
 This article shares ten reasons why Jesus’ resurrection is so important.

 1. The resurrection of Jesus Christ means that believers are justified before God.

-“He was delivered over to death for our sins and was raised to life for our justification.”
+He was delivered over to death for our sins and was raised to life for our justification.
 (Romans 4:25)

-Justification means “to be put right with.”
-Because of our sins, humanity is separated from God and incapable of a relationship with him (Romans 6:28, Isaiah 59:2).
-Scripture calls us “objects of wrath” because God has to exert his wrath those who break his law (Ephesians 2:3).
+Justification means to “be put right with.”
+Because of our sin, humanity is cut off from a right relationship with God (Romans 6:28, Isaiah 59:2).
+Scripture calls us “objects of wrath” because God has to exert His wrath those who break his law (Ephesians 2:3).

-Without someone stepping in to correct this situation, we cannot have the relationship with God that he intended.
-In the death of Jesus on the cross, God put our punishment on Christ so that we could be justified before him.
-The resurrection of Jesus confirms that God accepted Christ’s sacrifice for sin on the cross and gives us access to a right relationship with him.
+Without someone stepping in to correct this situation, we cannot have the relationship with God that He intended.
+In the death of Jesus Christ on the cross, God put our punishment on Christ so that we could be justified before Him (2 Corinthians 5:21).
+The resurrection of Jesus confirms that God accepted Christ’s sacrifice for sin on the cross and gives us access to a right relationship with Him.
+Praise God!